ken-yu-masters/gitDocuments/README.txt

 #you can replace "git reset --hard" with 2 commands below:
 git reset
 git checkout .

+#revert a changed file
+git checkout -- relative/path/to/the/file/fileName

 # Revert a local commit.
 git revert commit_number